cjsteel/ansible-role-wol/README.md

 ------------

 - A system installed with required packages to run Ansible.
 Hint: [bootstrap](https://galaxy.ansible.com/robertdebock/bootstrap).
-- Access to a repository containing packages, likely on the internet.
+- Access to a repository containing packages, likely on the Internet.
 - A recent version of Ansible.
 (Tests run on the last 3 release of Ansible.)

 Role Variables